poleval/2025-gender-inclusive-llms/README.md

 ⚠️ A Python script for normalisation is included in the task repository.

-### Baseline
+### Baseline and SOTA

-The baseline corresponds to the best off-the-shelf LLM (-base).
-The state of the art corresponds to the best LLM instruction-tuned on the IPIS train subset (-ipis) and possibly guided by a system prompt in Polish (-pl) or English (-en).
+The baseline corresponds to the best off-the-shelf LLM (-default).
+The state of the art corresponds to the best LLM instruction-tuned on the IPIS train subset (-tuned) and possibly guided by a system prompt in Polish (-pl) or English (-en).
 We have tested multilingual models [Llama-8B](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct), [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) and [Mistral-Nemo](https://huggingface.co/mistralai/Mistral-Nemo-Instruct-2407), and Polish-specific models [Bielik-7B](https://huggingface.co/speakleash/Bielik-7B-Instruct-v0.1), [Llama-PLLuM-8B](https://huggingface.co/CYFRAGOVPL/Llama-PLLuM-8B-chat), [Bielik-11B](https://huggingface.co/speakleash/Bielik-11B-v2.3-Instruct) and [PLLuM-12B](https://huggingface.co/CYFRAGOVPL/PLLuM-12B-nc-chat).
+The detailed scores are in Wróblewska and Żuk (2025a).

 🅰️ **Subtask**